 Kryten gets a package in the mail, delivered three million years late: his death warrant.
-Which is to say an upgraded model of android.
+Which is to say Kryten has reached his manufacturer's built-in expiry date, and an upgraded model of android is on its way to replace him.
 Once it arrives, Kryten will have to shut himself off permanently.

 After a night of revelry, Kryten has a revelation: he enjoyed himself, which should be impossible according to the beliefs he was programmed with, and he can no longer accept the thought of terminating himself.
 "It isn't enough.
 I want more."